-1. Kinetics of Inversion of Cane-sugar by Polarimeter.
-2. Determination of dissociation constant and Λ_0 of a weak monobasic acid conductometrically and verification of Ostwald's Dilution Law.
-3. Conductometric determination of concentrations of KCl, HCl and NH4Cl in a mixture (one day).
-4. Verify the Onsagar equation using KCl, K2SO4 and BaCl2 as electrolytes and determine their Λ_0 values (one and half day).
-5. Determine the solubility product of BaSO4 conductometrically (one day).
-6. Determination of CMC of a surfactant in aqueous solution by conductometric method (one day).
-7. Determination of strength of supplied KCl and K{sp} of AgCl by a potentiometer.
-8. Potentiometric titration of halide mixture (Chloride, Bromide and Iodide).
-9. Determine the E_0 value of Ag+/Ag electrode and activity coefficients of different aqueous AgNO3 solutions potentiometrically (one day).
-10. Determine the standard potential of $[Fe(CN)6]^{3-}$ / $[Fe(CN)6]^{4-}$ electrode by potentiometer (one day).
-11. Determine the dissociation constants (K1, K2, and K3) of H3PO4 by pH meter (one day).
-12. Determination of pKa, pK and pK2 of a weak monobasic and dibasic acid pH-metrically.
-13. Determine the indicator constant of bromocresol green spectrophotometrically (one and half day).
-14. Study the kinetics of Iodination of acetone spectrophotometrically.
-15. Determination of composition of complexes (Ferric-salicylate complex/Ferrous-orthophenanthroline complex) by Job's method (one day).
-16. Determine the rate constant and the order of the reaction of KBrO3 & KI in acid medium (one and half day).
-17. Determine the order and rate constant of the reaction between K2S2O8 & KI and study the influence of ionic strength on the rate constant (two days).
-18. Study of the kinetic of alkaline hydrolysis of crystal violet.
-Determine the order with respect to alkali and salt effect on the system (two days).
-19. Determination of critical solution temperature (CST) and critical composition of two component system.
+1. Kinetics of Inversion of Cane-sugar by Polarimeter / 2.
+Determination of concentration of Glucose-fructose in a mixture using polarimeter 3.
+Conductometric determination of concentrations of KCl, HCl and NH4Cl in a mixture.
+4. Verify the Onsagar equation using KCl, K2SO4 and BaCl2 as electrolytes and determine their Λ_0 values.
+5. Determination of CMC of a surfactant in aqueous solution by conductometric method.
+6. Potentiometric titration of halide mixture (Chloride, Bromide and Iodide).
+7. Determine the E0 value of Ag+/Ag electrode and activity coefficients of different aqueous AgNO3 solutions potentiometrically.
+8. Determine the standard potential of Fe(CN)63- / Fe(CN)64- electrode by potentiometer.
+9. Determine the dissociation constants (K1, K2, and K3) of H3PO4 by pH meter.
+10. Study the kinetics of Iodination of acetone spectrophotometrically.
+11. Determination of composition of complexes (Ferric-salicylate complex/Ferrous-orthophenanthroline complex) by Job's method.
+12. Determine the rate constant and the order of the reaction of KBrO3 & KI in acid medium.
+13. Determine the order and rate constant of the reaction between K2S2O8 & KI and study the influence of ionic strength on the rate constant.
+14. Study of the kinetic of alkaline hydrolysis of crystal violet.
+Determine the order with respect to alkali and salt effect on the system.
+14. Spectroscopic experiments relating to quenching of fluorescence 15.
+Experiment for the measurements of activation barrier of some model chemical reactions